Guo Jinlong: Beijing

 After the departure of Wang Qishan from his post as Mayor of Beijing, Guo headed north from Anhui to take over the position as Acting mayor on November 30, 2007, confirmed on January 26, 2008.
 He served as Executive President of the Beijing Organizing Committee for the 2008 Summer Olympics.
 On July 3, 2012, a few months before the 18th Party Congress, Guo was named party chief of Beijing.
 At the party congress held in November, Guo was elevated to the 25-member Politburo of the Chinese Communist Party.
 During Guo Jinlong's presidency of Beijing, the city successfully won the right to host the XXIV Winter Olympic Games on July 31, 2015.

 On May 27, 2017, Guo left his post of Beijing party chief to Cai Qi.
-He was then duly appointed as the Vice Chairman of the Central Guidance Commission on Building Spiritual Civilization.
+He was then duly appointed the Vice Chairman of the Central Guidance Commission on Building Spiritual Civilization.

 Guo was the alternate member of 15th CCP Central Committee and member of 16th, 17th, and 18th Central Committees.
 Due to age restrictions Guo retired at the 19th National Congress of the Chinese Communist Party in 2017.